robinnewhouse/ATLASJetReconstruction/README.md

 access to fastjet?
    * see all the `#include "fastjet/XXX.h"` in the .h files and the PACKAGE_DEP line in cmt/Makefile.RootCore must contain Asg_FastJet

 - Where is jet finding done?
+What kind of jets are being built?
 What if I only wanted to examine jets that have a minimum pT of 20 GeV when produced by fastjet?
 How could I do that?
   * jet finding call : `fastjet::ClusterSequence(jet_inputs,
-  jet_def);`, change 0.0 in
+  jet_def);`, Anti-Kt R=1.0 jets trimmed with Rsub=0.2 and fcut=0.05, change 0.0 in
   `fastjet::sorted_by_pt(clust_seq.inclusive_jets(0.0) )`  to 20000.

 - What do I need to do in particular to get access to the fastjet